A relation between zip stacks and moduli stacks of truncated local shtukas: Introduction

-\end{customthm} Refer to \S\,\ref{S:zipstack} and especially Lemma~\ref{Lem:ManyIsom2} therein for more details.
-We in fact show there that more general quotient stacks of $\prescript{}{1}{\mathcal{C}_1^\mu}$ admit zip stacks description.
-An interesting case occurs when $\sigma$ is formally replaced by the identity map $\mathrm{id}: G\to G$.
-Otherwise said, we are dealing with the quotient stack $[\prescript{}{1}{\mathcal{C}_1^\mu}/\mathrm{Ad} G]$ whose formulation does not involve Frobenius operator $\sigma$ and hence, makes sense for an arbitrary base field.
-Once again, similar abstract nonsense arguments as referred to above (in fact, slightly simpler ones) will help us to show that
+Refer to \S\,\ref{S:zipstack} and especially Lemma~\ref{Lem:ManyIsom2} for more details.
+We show there that more general quotient stacks of $\prescript{}{1}{\mathcal{C}_1^\mu}$ admit zip stack descriptions.
+An interesting case occurs when $\sigma$ is formally replaced by the identity map $\mathrm{id}: G \to G$.
+In other words, we are dealing with the quotient stack $[\prescript{}{1}{\mathcal{C}_1^\mu}/\mathrm{Ad} G]$, which does not involve the Frobenius operator $\sigma$ and thus makes sense for any base field.
+Similar abstract arguments as mentioned above (in fact, slightly simpler ones) will help us to show that

-Perverse sheaves on these spaces have been essentially studied in the work of Lusztig \cite{LuszParobCharShvII} and He \cite{HeGstabwond}.
-It will be worthwhile to transport their work to the present set{t}ing and hopefully, our endeavor here provides a platform for further exploiting their results.
-For example, it should be possible to consider the interaction of $\prescript{}{1}{\mathcal{C}_1^\mu}$ for different $\mu$ in the ambient space $\mathcal{K}_1\backslash \mathcal{L}G/\mathcal{K}_1$.

 In \S \ref{S:prozip}, we define a pro-zip group $\mathcal{E}_\mu \subseteq \mathcal{L}^+G \times \mathcal{L}^+G$ and formulate the following isomorphisms: